 - Zippered Closure.
-This makes sure the fat, whether bacon grease that gets solid, or turkey fat which remains liquid, stays inside of the bag.
+This makes sure the fat stays inside of the bag.

 - Expandable Bottom.
 This helps the bag stand upright while you are pouring in the fat.

 - Leak-Proof Edges.
-Not only will the grease not come out of the zippered top, but the sides have also been designed to not leak, also.
+Not only will the grease not come out of the zippered top, but the sides have also been designed to not leak as well.

-My favorite reason to use these Toss-It bags, is the time and money saving benefits!
-By using a proper disposal receptacle you don't find yourself losing time when you have to clean up a spill after the fat leaks out of your garbage bag.
-I don't know about you, but I much prefer having a sealed container to get rid of kitchen grease rather than an open tin can.
+Not to mention, by using a proper disposal receptacle you don't have to clean up a spill after the fat leaks out of your garbage bag.
+I don't know about you, but I much prefer having a sealed container rather than an open tin can.

 Can You Reuse Oil?